vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

   database lingo, and how to begin an analysis by using simple SQL commands to select and summarize columns from database tables.

---- type:MultipleChoiceExercise lang:sql xp:50 skills:1 key:a1f556e63f
+--- type:PlainMultipleChoiceExercise lang:sql xp:50 skills:1 key:a1f556e63f
 ## SQL Usage
+Something about the many uses of SQL.

 Which of the following is a good reason to use SQL?

 *** =instructions